anatoliifrolov/postgres-cxx-client/README.md

 The `Command` stores all the arguments into its internal buffer.
 But there are cases when it is desirable to avoid copying, e.g. for a large piece of text.
-This can be achieved by passing pointer to underlying C-style string or by using `std::string_view`, but keep an eye on lifetimes.
+This can be achieved by passing pointer to underlying C-style string or by using a `std::string_view`, but keep an eye on lifetimes.
 The same is true for statements as well.
 The both ways are shown below:
 ```cpp